22Neves/devsite-docs/guides/mp-point-main-apps/camscanner-legacy.en.md

-# Scan barcodes and QR codes

-Below you will find information on how to start and manage the [Point Smart](/developers/pt/docs/mp-point/landing) scanner for reading **barcodes and QR codes**.
+# Legacy Method for launching the camera

+The `initBarcodeScanner` function of the `CameraScanner` class in our SDK is used to invoke the code reading functionality found in the Point Smart device.
+In addition, an extra function must be implemented in the activity that uses it to handle the reading response.

+> WARNING
+>
+> Important
+>
+> This method to launch the scanner camera is considered legacy.
+We recommend updating your integration to the [Callback method](/developers/en/docs/main-apps/payments/camscanner/callback) for a simplified implementation.

+Check how to initiate the reading of QR codes and barcodes, and how to handle the responses below.

-## Barcode
+## Barcodes

-To begin reading QR codes of the [Point Smart](/developers/en/docs/mp-point/landing), use the `initBarcodeScanner` feature of the `CameraScanner` class.
+To start reading barcodes codes with the Point Smart, begin by using the `initBarcodeScanner` function of the `CameraScanner` class.

-This process uses a camera request through `startActivityForResult`, and the method `onActivityResult` must be implemented in the activity to handle the reading response.
+This process makes a camera call through `startActivityForResult`, so the `onActivityResult` method allows you to manage the reading response.

-Check the example below:
+For its implementation, see the example below.

 [[[
 ```kotlin